Magill-ASAP-team/trialexp/README.md

 1. Install `uv` following instruction [here](https://docs.astral.sh/uv/getting-started/installation/)
 2. At the current project directory, run `uv sync`

+## Configurations
+The pipeline relies on a set of environmental variables for the directory location.
+Choose an example that is closest to your system under `env` folder, fill out the content and rename it to `.env`.

 ## Usage
 This pipline uses [just](https://github.com/casey/just) to handle receipes to run the pipeline
 1. Run `just run-pipeline` to run the full pipeline